wanx-troopers/wanx-troopers.github.io/wan-i2v-tricks.md

 Apparently works with [holocine](holocine.md)

+An artist:
+> tested FFGO ... more trouble to set up correctly ... than i would like to spend time

 ## TimeToMove

 Insipired by [time-to-move/TTM](https://github.com/time-to-move/TTM), a promising body of code for converting rough mock-ups into smooth AI videos